 irritability can be caused by digestive problems

-depression or fear can be caused by deep fatigue
+depression or fear can be caused by deep fatigue or being cold all the time

 So don't assume that the root cause of your mood issue is all in your head; sometimes it can be in your body.
 Pain, insomnia, digestive problems, and deep fatigue (to name just a few) can often be resolved with TCM treatment, and once these other symptoms have improved, you may discover your mood issue has resolved as well.